 A vet may prescribe one or more of these drugs.
-The cat will then be monitored, and the drug combination or dosage modified as needed.
-The drugs are administered by mouth and they will need to be administered daily.
+After closely monitoring the cat’s condition, the drug combination or dosage can change as needed.
+The drugs are given by mouth and they are taken daily.
 The blood levels of the cat will be tested regularly.
 It is important that the drugs are given to the cat daily because skipping a dose could result in seizures.
 It is common for cats to appear lethargic when they first gave anti-convulsant drugs.
 This usually wears off after a few weeks.

 Phenobarbital is considered a safe drug to administer to cats, but side effects can occur.
 The most common side effects are as follows: